 Pamela says - "Caregivers are the most selfless people I know.
 They give up friends, social lives, jobs, and careers to take care of loved ones.
 What caregivers do not realize is that in giving up all these, they may lose all of their social support.
 Many caregivers do not have a backup plan.
 For ex, if they get sick, who will then care for them and for those who needed caregiving in the first place"

-Caregivers can be bad at listening to their own advice.
-They are really good at telling their loved ones about how they should exercise, meditate and have their medicines on time.
-But they themselves may not be adhering to it.
+Caregivers can be bad at listening to their advice.
+They are good at telling their loved ones about how they should exercise, meditate, and have their medicines on time.
+But they may not be themselves adhering to it.

 Self-Care and Self-Love is also about learning from this situation that we are in.
 If Mom or Dad need to eat better, well maybe I need to eat better so that I don't have this health problem in future !